thebetterz/R/README.md

 # R
-The data needed for R language teaching and experimental instruction book.
+The data needed for R language teaching and experimental instruction book.<br>
 In addition, there are three courses for swirl in Rstudio.